-As the cylinder is in its most downstream position, a negative vortex has formed near the cylinder base, at approximately x/D = 1 in figure 8(a).
-The cylinder then moves upstream (figure 8(b)), causing vorticity of the opposite sign to be entrained into the region of the near wake which the cylinder has recently vacated; as the cylinder reaches its peak upstream position (figure 8(c)), this positive vorticity at the cylinder base begins to roll up to form a new vortex.
-This vortex remains attached to the cylinder as it again moves downstream (figure 8(d)), and will be shed as the cylinder reaches its peak downstream position and the cycle repeats for a vortex of the opposite sign.
+As the cylinder is in its most downstream position, a negative vortex has formed near the cylinder base, at approximately x/D=1 in figure 8(a).
+The cylinder then moves upstream (figure 8b), causing vorticity of the opposite sign to be entrained into the region of the near wake which the cylinder has recently vacated; as the cylinder reaches its peak upstream position (figure 8c), this positive vorticity at the cylinder base begins to roll up to form a new vortex.
+This vortex remains attached to the cylinder as it again moves downstream (figure 8d), and will be shed as the cylinder reaches its peak downstream position and the cycle repeats for a vortex of the opposite sign.

-The corresponding vorticity fields and cylinder displacement signals for the 2-DOF cylinder at approximately the same reduced velocity are shown in figures 8(f-j).
-The magnitude of the vorticity in the 2-DOF case is lower than that shown in figures 8(a-d).
+The corresponding vorticity fields and cylinder displacement signals for the 2-DOF cylinder at approximately the same reduced velocity are shown in figure 8(f-j).
+The magnitude of the vorticity in the 2-DOF case is lower than that shown in figure 8(a-d).
 This difference in magnitude was also apparent in the instantaneous fields, and cannot be attributed to the phase-averaging process (as could happen, for example, if the reference signal was only weakly correlated to the vortex-shedding process in the 2-DOF case).
 Therefore, it appears that the additional transverse motion of the cylinder acts to decrease the amount of vorticity created throughout each shedding cycle.
-However, it should be noted that the results presented in figure 8(a-d) and (f-i) were acquired using different PIV systems; as PIV measurements act as a low-pass filter on the true velocity field and tend to reduce the estimates of vorticity (Stanislas et al. 2003), this reduction in $\langle \omega_z \rangle$ may in part be attributable to the different experimental systems.
+However, it should be noted that the results presented in